Hurricane Lane threatens Hawaii: What to know about the rare storm's path

 Where is Lane now?

-Lane is approximately 230 miles south-southwest of Kailua-Kona, Hawaii, the Central Pacific Hurricane Center said in an 8 a.m.
-ET advisory Thursday.
-It is about 335 miles south of Honolulu, Hawaii.
+Lane is approximately 130 miles west-southwest of Kailua-Kona, Hawaii, the Central Pacific Hurricane Center said in a 5 p.m.
+ET advisory Friday.
+It is about 150 miles south of Honolulu, Hawaii.

-With maximum sustained winds of 130 mph, Lane is moving northwest at approximately 7 mph as of early Thursday morning.
+With maximum sustained winds around 105 mph, Lane is moving north at approximately 5 mph as of Friday.

-It is on track to “move dangerously close to the main Hawaiian islands as a hurricane later this week, potentially bringing damaging winds and life-threatening flash flooding from heavy rainfall,” according to the National Weather Service’s Central Pacific Hurricane Center.
+"A turn toward the west is anticipated on Saturday, with an increase in forward speed,” the advisory said.

 WHAT IS THE SAFFIR-SIMPSON HURRICANE WIND SCALE?